Kendall Hart: 2002–2010

 Kendall begins dating the charming Michael Cambias, unaware he is using her to take down her mother's company.
 She ends things after sensing menace behind his charms.
 He attempts to rape both Kendall and Erica but while mother and daughter save each other from Michael, he succeeds in raping her younger sister, Bianca.
 As Bianca's rape occurs elsewhere, Kendall helps Erica through a panic attack involving the night she was raped and Kendall was conceived.
-This marks a cornerstone of their relationship.
+This marks a cornerstone in their relationship.
 Police are unable to make a strong case against Cambias.
 Kendall begins a convoluted plot against Cambias to help her mother and sister when he is released from prison.
 Kendall claims she married Michael in Las Vegas but shortly afterward, Michael is murdered by an unknown assailant.
 Her relationship with Erica, which has grown closer over the previous months, is again strained because of the marriage to Michael and the revelation that Bianca is pregnant with his child.
 Erica encourages her to get an abortion and Bianca prepares to go through it with the help of her friend, Maggie Stone.
 At the clinic, Kendall tells her sister how much she admired her, and though Kendall does not give an opinion on the abortion, Bianca lets Kendall know that she has secretly decided to keep her baby.

 In an effort to help protect Bianca when her pregnancy is nearly discovered, Kendall claims that she, herself, is pregnant with Michael's child after marrying him.
 However, prior to Michael's murder, Kendall actually married Enchantment's chemist, Boyd Larraby, who masqueraded under Michael's identity so Kendall could fake a wedding to Michael.
 A skeptical Greenlee begins investigating her friend while Erica berates her daughter.
 Bianca, however, stands by her sister, as does a newly returned Ryan, who helps keep the secret.
 Kendall explains to Bianca that she is helping her and her baby partly because she sees herself in Bianca's baby since Kendall was conceived in rape herself.
 The sisters become close again.